-[I have now written my new essay on divine simplicity and the Ultimate Boeing 747 gambit, which can be accessed here.
-This new essay represents my current position on the topic, and should be given priority if it is perceived to contradict any of the arguments in this older essay. -MWF 4/20/16]
+[I have now written my new essay on divine simplicity and the Ultimate Boeing 747 gambit, which can be accessed here. -MWF 4/20/16]

 Richard Dawkins, after years of being badgered by creationists and evolution-deniers with elementary questions like, “How can human life just come from chance?,” proposed an interesting counter-dilemma: not only does Darwinian evolution explain quite nicely how a complex, intelligent mind can evolve from simple beginnings, but, if one’s guiding intuition is that complex entities simply cannot exist on their own by chance, then it is extremely unlikely that a complex, personal god would just “exist,” without any causal explanation, as the accidental origin of the universe.
 The argument, now dubbed the Ultimate Boeing 747 Gambit, reverses the burden creationists have long been trying to put on evolutionary scientists.
 Whereas evolutionary science can explain how the apparent design in the universe is merely “illusory,” however, since science can demonstrate simple and impersonal forces giving rise to complexity, no such mechanism exists for creationists to explain the complexity of a deity, much less an emotive, personal, and bizarrely specific deity like the Abrahamic one.
 Evolution is a much simpler explanation for complexity in the universe (not to mention one that is supported by actual demonstrable evidence) than a complex god that cannot account for its own complexity.